MicrosoftDocs/xamarin-docs/docs/ios/get-started/hello-ios/hello-ios-quickstart.md

 **Note**: This walkthrough uses Visual Studio Enterprise 2017 on a Windows 10 Virtual Machine.
 Your set up can differ from this, as long as it meets the requirements above, but be aware that some screenshots may look different to your set up.

 > [!NOTE]
-> **Before proceeding with this walkthrough** you _must_ have already connected to your Mac from Visual Studio.
+> Before proceeding with this walkthrough, you must have already connected to your Mac from Visual Studio.
 This is because Xamarin.iOS relies on Apple's tooling to build and launch the iOS Designer and applications.
 To get set up, follow the steps in the [Connecting to Mac](~/ios/get-started/installation/windows/connecting-to-mac/index.md) guide.

 1. Launch Visual Studio from the **Start** menu: